dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 <xref:Microsoft.Maui.Controls.CheckBox> defines the following properties:

 - `IsChecked`, of type `bool`, which indicates whether the <xref:Microsoft.Maui.Controls.CheckBox> is checked.
 This property has a default binding mode of `TwoWay`.
-- `Color`, of type `Color`, which indicates the color of the <xref:Microsoft.Maui.Controls.CheckBox>.
+- `Color`, of type <xref:Microsoft.Maui.Graphics.Color>, which indicates the color of the <xref:Microsoft.Maui.Controls.CheckBox>.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and be the target of data bindings.